 8. Their partners, spouses, and children often feel neglected by the demands of the job - Family members of police officers, counselors, and clergy constantly make adjustments to feeling neglected when the job comes first in the family household.
 Due to the service nature of their jobs, personal and family life often revolves around the job as priority.
 It is an oath, a pledge, or a vow that is taken to serve, where the family also agrees by default to make sacrifices.

 It is not uncommon for a special family occasion to be missed by a police officer because of shift work.
 A counselor on-call will unfortunately have to bow out of a holiday dinner with the family to cover for the agency.
 And the minister of the church is always at the ready to leave the family to tend to an ill member at an emergency room.
 It is an expectation of the trauma worker's family that, at times, when duty calls, they are not the priority.

 9. They are exposed to an inordinate amount of grief, loss, and death - Although the primary function of a police officer is to enforce the law, they usually arrive to a scene after the crime has occurred.
 They see the aftermath and human suffering created by violent assaults, accidents, natural disasters, and homicide.
-They are often the first responders to interact with distraught family members.
+They are often the first responders to interact with distraught family members and inquisitive bystanders.

 The same applies to counselors and clergy whose function it is to be there for the family who is grieving the loss of a loved one.
 A priest has to conduct funerals and burials for numerous decedents, some of whom he had close relationships and worked with for years.
 Over the course of a career, police officers, counselors, and clergy come in contact with countless instances of grief, loss, and death.